 I started growing a mustache (and beard) almost immediately upon my arrival as a freshman at Wesleyan University in the fall of 1970.
 It was my (mild-mannered) declaration of independence from home and high school.
-I believe that I have shaved my upper lip just three times in the past forty-something years, and each of those times the mustache reappeared relatively quickly, usually at the insistence of my wife.
+I believe that I have shaved my upper lip just three times in the past fifty years, and each of those times the mustache reappeared relatively quickly, usually at the insistence of my wife.

 © 2003 Steven E. Cutts